More bisections by hyperplane arrangements: Introduction and statement of main results

-In other words, we are looking for an essential arrangement and a coloring of the connected components of the complement of its union into two colors so that no closures of any two components of the same color share a common facet.
+In other words, we are looking for an essential affine hyperplane arrangement and a coloring of the connected components of the complement of its union into two colors with the property that no closures of any two components of the same color share a common facet.
 This provides a bisection of the space into two parts corresponding to the colors and we ask that this partition bisects every one of the given measures into equal halves.

-In this paper, motivated by the recent work of Barba, Pilz \& Schnider \cite{PizzaCuttings} we study the set $\Lambda\subseteq\N^3$ of all triples $(d,j,k)$ of positive integers such that for every collection of $j$ proper measures in $\R^d$ there exists a $k$-element arrangement in $\R^d$ that bisects these measures.
-In particular, the ham sandwich theorem is equivalent to the inclusion $\{(d,j,1) : d\geq j\geq 1 \}\subseteq \Lambda $.
+In this paper, motivated by the recent work of Barba, Pilz \& Schnider \cite{PizzaCuttings} we study the set $\Lambda\subseteq\N^3$ of all triples $(d,j,k)$ of positive integers such that for every collection of $j$ nice measures in $\R^d$ there exists a $k$-element affine hyperplane arrangement in $\R^d$ that bisects these measures.
+It is not hard to observe that the set $\Lambda$ has the following property: